o3de/o3de.org/content/docs/user-guide/components/development/behavior-context.md

 ### Method

-Methods reflect a C\+\+ function.
+Methods reflect a C++ function.
 You can have global or class methods.
 Each method must have a unique name for its scope \(global or class\).
 You can also provide default values; this allows you to call reflected methods with fewer arguments.
 Default values are used right to left.
 You can also provide a debug description for your method.
 It's highly recommended that you do so.
 The debug description information is provided to users for context when they use the reflection, as is done with `ClassView` in the Lua editor.
 The system automatically generates a description that includes result and argument types.
 However, adding intent and additional details to your descriptions greatly improves the usability of your reflection.
 This is especially important when a method has many attributes.

 ### Property